 Early Career Network

-The Political Studies Association (PSA) is committed to supporting the next generation of political academics through its Early Career Network.
-The PSA Early Career Network (ECN) exists to represent the interests of postgraduate students, post doctoral researchers and early career academics within the PSA.
-It opens a space that specifically addresses the interests and needs of postgraduates and early career researchers in an independent, peer-based environment; while still getting support and guidance from the Executive Committee of the PSA when required.
+The Political Studies Association (PSA) is committed to supporting the next generation of political scientists through its Early Career Network (ECN).
+The PSA ECN exists to represent the interests of postgraduate students, postdoctoral researchers and early career academics within the PSA.
+It opens a space that specifically addresses the interests and needs of postgraduates and early career researchers in an independent, peer-based environment, while still getting support and guidance from the Executive Committee of the PSA when required.

 All postgraduates and early career academics can join the Political Studies Association at a reduced rate, which includes Early Career Network Membership.

-To publicise relevant opportunities and events, please contact Jessica Smith, the ECN's Communications Officer.
+- To publicise relevant opportunities and events, via newsletter or social media, please contact Alexandra Bulat, the ECN's Communications Officer.